gillespilon/datasense/readme.md

 # In brevi

-This repository contains a package of statistical and graphical functions that I use in my work of making sense of data to create information and understanding.
+datasense is a library of statistical and graphical functions that I use in my work of making sense of data to create information and understanding.

 # To install #